rahulrajpr/prepare-anytime/behavioral-process-delivery/behavioral-process-delivery-evaluation.md

 **Answer:**

-"Testing is critical, especially when you're migrating 100+ pipelines like we did with the Trino to dbt project.
-Here's my layered approach:

 **1. Unit Testing:**
 - For Python transformations, I write Pytest unit tests
 - For dbt models, I use dbt's built-in testing framework